makandra/rspec_candy/README.md

 A collection of nifty helpers and matchers for your RSpec suite.

-Will work for RSpec1 and Rails 2, or RSpec2 and Rails 3, or no Rails at all..
+Will work for RSpec1 and Rails 2, or RSpec2 and Rails 3, or no Rails at all.

 ##Installation